 COUNSELING 622.
 Marriage and Family Therapy: Theories & Techniques.
 An introduction to family therapy theories and techniques.
 The student will learn the relationship between various theoretical orientations and the techniques that are associated with those theories.
 The course will examine major schools in family therapy focusing on case conceptualization and the application of techniques from these different perspectives.
-Prerequisite: COUN 605.
+Prerequisite: 24 or more counseling graduate credits.
 3 credits.

 COUNSELING 625.
 Diagnosis and Treatment of Addictive Disorders.
 This course examines the diagnosis and treatment of addictive disorders.
-Focus will be on understanding the nature of chemical and behavioral addictions, the etiology and diagnosis of substance abuse and dependency, and the various treatment options available.
-Prerequisite: COUN 605.
+Focus will be on understanding the nature of addictions, the etiology and diagnosis of substance abuse and dependency, and the various treatment options available.
+Prerequisite: 24 or more counseling graduate credits.
 3 credits.

 COUNSELING 635.
 Supervision and Administration in Mental Health Agencies.
 This class is an examination of traditional approaches and applications of clinical supervision for mental health counselors, as well as the administration of mental health programs.
 This class meets the Commonwealth of Virginia's requirement of professional training in supervision, consisting of 3 credit hours in graduate-level coursework in supervision for all individuals providing clinical supervision for licensure.
-Prerequisite: COUN 605.
+Prerequisite: 24 or more counseling graduate credits.
 3 credits.